susilnayak/Nayak-demo/README.md

 # Nayak-demo
-this is 2nd Git project
+this is 2nd Git project.
 Author-Susil Nayak